 The next stop was the courtyard outside of the chapel.
 There, we saw the outside of the apartments where the monks live.
 The sculptures on the lower levels were very interesting.
 There are about 80 Benedictine monks who live there.
 Benedictine monks follow the Rule of Saint Benedict, devoting their lives to prayer, working, and greeting pilgrims and visitors.

-The monastery’s origins are uncertain but date back to the year 880 when legend says a wooden statue of the Virgin of Montserrat, known as The Back Madonna, was discovered.
+The monastery’s origins are uncertain but date back to 880 when legend says a wooden statue of the Virgin of Montserrat, known as The Back Madonna, was discovered.
 After that, sometime around 1011, a Santa Maria de Ripoli monastery monk came to the mountain to take charge of the existing monastery, Santa Cecelia de Montserrat, leaving the monastery under the orders of Abbot Oliba, who was the count of Berga and Ripoll.
-Santa Cecelia was unwilling to accept the new set of circumstances so, Oliba decided to create a new monastery called Santa Maria, in the place of an old hermitage, or private retreat, of the same name.
+Santa Cecelia was unwilling to accept the new set of circumstances, so Oliba decided to create a new monastery called Santa Maria in the place of an old hermitage, or private retreat, of the same name.
 Thus, we have the present-day Montserrat Monastery.
 The history of the monastery is very interesting.

-Gaudi’s architectural style of vibrant, multi-color buildings using ceramic mosaic tiles and stained glass, design elements that mimic shapes and patterns found in nature, and religious imagery inspired by his deep faith can clearly be seen throughout the basilica.
+Gaudi’s architectural style of vibrant, multi-color buildings using ceramic mosaic tiles and stained glass, design elements that mimic natural shapes and patterns, and religious imagery inspired by his deep faith can be seen throughout the basilica.
 The following photos are of the Nativity Facade, representing the birth of Christ.
 The twisted column represents natural elements such as the trunk of the oleander tree and the turtle, the sea.

 In addition, the columns of the nave are meant to represent a pine forest.
 If you can visit, try to schedule your tour as soon as possible.
 The walls of stained glass seen at sunset are simply incredible!